 The Federal Work-Study Career Access Program (FWSCAP) works with BMCC students who are in Federal Work-Study so that they will be ready for future careers.
-The program consists of a series of career readiness workshops on professional development topics, coaching, and off-campus events.
+The program consists of a series of career readiness workshops on professional development topics.
 FWSCAP members are part of a cohort of students practicing career achievement and service that is aligned with their civic and professional goals.

 - BMCC Career Access Professionals are hired federal work-study students providing assistance to the departments/offices in BMCC.
-Professionals participate in paid weekly or biweekly 1-hr professional development workshops/trainings that will enhance the knowledge and skills being taught from the work they are currently doing.
+In addition, the BMCC Career Access Professionals will participate in biweekly or monthly 1-hr professional development workshops/trainings that will enhance the knowledge and skills being taught from the work they are currently doing.

 - Career readiness competencies in the areas of communication, time management, problem-solving, integrity, leadership, and confidence

 - Participants can work up to 20-hours per week.
 FWSCAP members are paid $15.00 per hour.

 The eligibility requirements to participate in the Federal Work-Study Career Access Program are the same as participating in the Federal Work-Study.